lil-lab/nccg/README.md

   - To import projects, first open eclipse and change the workspace folder to the root folder of ./nccg.
   - Now go to File->Import->General->Existing Projects Into Workspace and select the nn-amd-dev folder in the root.
   - You should see the amr project.
 Select it.
 You should now see amr in the project explorer.
 Ignore any errors for now.
-- Now import all the java projects in nn-ccg-dev.
+- Now import all the java projects in nn-ccg-dev similar to above.
+- Close the following projects tiny, learn.ubl and learn.weakp (right click on the project and click on close the project).

 ## Build the model or use a saved model